-Creating A California Durable Power of Attorney
+How Does a California Durable Power of Attorney Work?

-After you have picked someone to be your agent, you should decide what powers and abilities you want them to have.
+After you have selected an agent, you should decide what powers and abilities you want them to have.
 Also, determine what power you would like to limit in addition to the limits under the law.
-You can then write a document that transfers this power, making sure it complies with California law.
-You can contact A People’s Choice for experienced, high quality, non-attorney help with preparing your legal documents!
+Then, you can write a document to transfer this power, ensuring it complies with California law.
+Remember, you can contact A People’s Choice for experienced, high quality, non-attorney help with preparing your legal documents!

-- For a California durable power of attorney that would be effective immediately, “this power of attorney shall not be affected by the subsequent incapacity of the principal,” and
+For a California durable power of attorney that would be effective immediately, “this power of attorney shall not be affected by the subsequent incapacity of the principal,” and

-- For a California durable power of attorney that would take effect after you are incapacitated, “this power of attorney shall become effective upon the incapacity of the principal.”
+For a California durable power of attorney that would take effect after you are incapacitated, “this power of attorney shall become effective upon the incapacity of the principal.”

 Canceling a Durable Power of Attorney

-If you are reviewing your estate planning needs and want to cancel or create California durable power of attorney, contact A People’s Choice for low-cost legal document assistance.
-Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents without having to hire a lawyer.
+If you are reviewing your estate planning needs and want to cancel or create a California durable power of attorney, contact A People’s Choice for low-cost legal document assistance.
+Although we cannot give legal advice, we can help you prepare legal documents without having to hire a lawyer.
 When you are ready to go ahead with your paperwork, you can provide us with information through our convenient online system, over the phone, or in person.